-The addition of cheese, bacon, and cream puts this loaded Mashed Potato Bake over the top tastewise and will leave your family begging for seconds and thirds.
+The addition of cheese, bacon, and cream puts this Loaded Mashed Potato Casserole over the top tastewise and will leave your family begging for seconds and thirds.
 And, of course, mashed potatoes pair superbly with a variety of main dishes.

-Loaded Mashed Potato Bake is the Perfect Side Dish!
+Loaded Mashed Potato Casserole is the Perfect Side Dish!

 One of my favorite ways to get the family together is with a delicious meal.
 One of our favorite meals?
 Why, Barbecue, of course!

 When we have the urge for Barbecue, I have a little trick to getting what everyone wants, without spending tons of money or having to slave over the smoker for 12 hours.